Chloe Homewood-Allen is on The UK Network of Mindfulness Teacher Training Organisations list as an approved MBSR and MBLC teacher.

 As a working mother of three, who gains enormous benefit from engaging with mindfulness herself, she can relate to the challenges involved in incorporating mindfulness practice into a busy working and home life.

 Chloe adheres to the UK network of mindfulness based teacher trainers good practice guidelines and is a registered mindfulness tutor with the “Be Mindful” campaign run by the Mental Health Foundation.
-She continues to train in mindfulness and compassion whenever possible, attending regular CPD workshops and retreats each year with the Mindfulness Association and has trained with Bangor University on their Supervisers course.
+She continues to train in mindfulness and compassion whenever possible, attending regular CPD workshops and retreats each year.

 She has had the privilege of attending workshops, retreats and conferences (and in some cases also working/presenting at conferences) with Rick Hansen, Sharon Saltzberg, Vidyamala Burch (Founder Breathworks), Professor Paul Gilbert OBE, Jon Kabat Zinn, Professor Stuart Mercer, Sir Harry Burns, Christopher Germer, Kristin Neff, Rebecca Craine, Rob Nairn, Choden, Dr Alan Wallace, Choje Lama Yeshe Losai Rinpoche, Fabrizio Didonna, Donal Creeden, Michael Bready and Lindsay Lunan, Ratnadavi, The Baltimore Boys, and Charley Morley.